aknackiron/testdroid-documentation/appium/examples/python-client-side-example/index.md

 # Upload Your App To Cloud

-Before starting testing, the app under test needs to be uploaded to Testdroid Cloud.
+Before starting testing, the app under test needs to be uploaded to Bitbar Testing.
 This can be done either using curl from the command line as below or using a script to automate the process as shown next.

 ### Using Curl

-The prefered way to identify yourself to Testdroid Cloud is using the apiKey, a user unique token that can be changed at any time from user's settings in Testdroid Cloud.
+The prefered way to identify yourself to Bitbar Testing is using the apiKey, a user unique token that can be changed at any time from user's settings in Bitbar Testing.
 This token is found from under "My Account" in
-Testdroid Cloud.
+Bitbar Testing.

 ```bash
     $ curl -H "Accept: application/json" -u xYY5...PeOA6: -F myAppFile=@"/absolute/file/path/example.apk" http://appium.testdroid.com/upload